Xliff/raku-RandomColor/README.md

 # raku-RandomColor
-A port of the RandomColor JavaScript library for Perl6.
+A port of the RandomColor JavaScript library for Raku.

 # [Random Color](https://randomcolor.lllllllllllllllll.com)